Blog

 Leverage dayparting

 Dayparting is a digital marketing strategy that involves adjusting your bids at different times of the day and week according to performance trends.
-In simple terms, you schedule your ad campaigns to run during high-performing periods while reducing or pausing ads during lower-active times.
+In simple terms, you schedule your ad campaigns to run during high-performing periods while reducing or pausing ads during less active times.

 This strategy helps you direct your budget and resources to those time slots when your target audience is more active and engaged, ensuring higher conversion rates.